morpheus-101/cybulde-data/README.md

 ## Datasets
 The project utilizes the following datasets:
-1. **GAB Hate Corpus**: A dataset of hate speech collected from the social media platform Gab.
+1. **GAB Hate Corpus**: The GHC, which is the largest theoretically-justified, annotated corpus of hate speech to date, provides opportunities for training and evaluating hate speech classifiers and for scientific inquiries into the linguistic and network components of hate speech.
 [Link](https://osf.io/edua3/)
-2. **Toxic Comments Classification Challenge**: A dataset of comments from Wikipedia's talk page edits, labeled for various toxicity types.
-[Link](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)
+2. **Toxic Comments Classification Challenge**: A dataset with a large number of Wikipedia comments which have been labeled by human raters for toxic behavior.
+The types of toxicity are: toxic, severe_toxic, obscene, threat, insult, identity_hate [Link](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)
 3. **Cyberbullying Tweets Dataset**: A dataset of tweets labeled as either cyberbullying or non-cyberbullying.
 [Link](https://www.kaggle.com/datasets/saurabhshahane/cyberbullying-dataset)

 ## Data Versioning and Storage